NN-7/ISKL-V/README.md

   - Can receive any amount of any type of file (can be in combination!) and organize them by file type and IP that sent them. ✔
   - Can receive ZIP files, unpack them, and organize their contents by MIME file type. ✔
   - Can organize files by their paths on the origin computer.
 TODO
-  - Can organize computers by geographic location & MAC address. ✔
+  - Can organize computers by MAC address. ✔
+  - Can organize computers by geographic location. ✔
+- Command Reciever (command_reciever.py) **COMPLETED**
-  - Can send computers commands to be executed in their shell.
-TODO
+  - Can send computers commands to be executed in their shell. ✔
+  - Can execute destruction remotely. ✔
+  - Can make sure the computer is still infected. ✔
+  - Client for sending commands ✔
 - Starter (main.py) **NOT COMPLETED**
   - Downloads the scripts if they aren't available locally. ✔
   - Starts the virus scripts. ✔